Former detective loses appeal regarding illegal recordings

-Former senior detective, Gary Jubelin, has lost his appeal against convictions of illegally recording conversations during the William Tyrrell investigation.
+Former senior detective Gary Jubelin has lost his appeal against convictions for illegally recording conversations during the William Tyrrell investigation.

 After a 10-day hearing earlier this year, Jubelin was found guilty in April of illegally recording four conversations with Paul Savage, a person of interest in the case, in 2017 and 2018.
 As a result, he was fined $10,000.